MethodsAndPractices/vsteam/.docs/Update-VSTeamWorkItem.md

 If you do not set the default project by called Set-VSTeamDefaultProject before calling Update-VSTeamWorkItem you will have to type in the names.

+Any of the basic work item parameters defined in this method, will cause an exception if also added to the parameter AdditionalFields, since it is redundant.
+Either only use the parameter OR define them in the AdditionalFields parameter.

 ## RELATED LINKS